GrytsenkoAndrey/GrytsenkoAndrey/README.md

 🔭 I’m currently working as PHP developer but also can help you with frontend

-🌱 I’m currently practice Symfony and Vue on my pet project
+🌱 I’m currently practice Symfony and Vue on my projects

 🤔 I think nothing is impossible - there is a lack of information and time